nikclayton/powercoders.org/site/content/faq/_index.md

           week.
       - header: Do the participants get a salary during their internship?
         text: >-
-          Yes, you earn between CHF 400 - 600 per month, but it gets partly deducted by your social care.
+          Yes, they earn between CHF 400 - 600 per month, but it gets partly deducted by their social care.
     name: Participant
   - items:
       - header: 'I have an IT company, how can I help Powercoders?'